 Sarin is just trying to stay true to L&J's pliable sense of geography.

 We fade back in to Kirk Cameron standing in a wheatfield, wrapping up what seems to be an on-location report for TV news.
 Making Buck Williams a TV reporter rather than a print journalist seems like a shrewd decision, as does opening with this scene — the sneak attack on Israel miraculously swept away by divine intervention.
-In the book this scene is told early on, in flashback.
+In the book this scene is told early on, in flashback."And as the world faces the most serious food shortage in history," Cameron/Cameron says, "perhaps there is a ray of hope.
+I'm Buck Williams, and I'm standing in a wheat field in the middle of the Israeli desert."

 See how that works?
 You make your protagonist a TV reporter and he can simply announce the setting — no need for a rat-a-tat locator tag and no need for a set more elaborate than a bit of wheat, a random camel, and some Bedouins who seem to be making their camp in the middle of Rosenzweig's wheat field.